john-james-ai/BreastCancerDetection/_sources/content/02_data_prep/01_denoise/021_frequency.md

 ---
 # Frequency Domain Filtering

 Normally, we think of an image as a rectangular array of pixels, each pixel representing an intensity at a position in the spatial domain.
-However, some operations are complicated, or impossible to perform in the spatial domain, and; therefore, a different representation is required.
+However, some denoising operations are complicated, or impossible to perform in the spatial domain.

-In his 1822 book, La Théorie Analitique de la Chaleur (The Analytic Theory of Heat) {cite}`fourierAnalyticalTheoryHeat2007`, French mathematician Jean Baptiste Joseph Fourier, stated:

-> Any periodic function, no matter how complicated, can be expressed as the sum of sines and/or cosines of different frequencies, each multiplied by a different coefficient.

-This non-intuitive idea was met with considerable skepticism; still, it gets even better.
-Fourier continues:
+The frequency domain is a space in which images are represented in terms of frequency rather than time.
+As such, the frequency domain representation reveals information about an image that is otherwise difficult to see, or not visible in the spatial domain.
+For instance, the frequency domain reveals the frequency with which pixel values change, information that is used as the basis for low-pass denoising algorithms.
+Many mathematical operations in the time domain have corresponding, and often simpler, operations in the frequency domain.
+For instance, convolution and differentiation in the time domain correspond to multiplication in the frequency domain.

-> Functions that are not periodic, but have finite area under the curve, can be expressed as the integral of sines and/or cosines multiplied by a weighting function.
+We convert signals from the time domain into the frequency domain using a mathematical operation called the Fourier transform {cite}`fourierAnalyticalTheoryHeat2007`.
+Introduced by French mathematician Jean Baptiste Joseph Fourier in his 1822 book, La Théorie Analitique de la Chaleur (The Analytic Theory of Heat) {cite}`fourierAnalyticalTheoryHeat2007`, the Fourier transform allows any periodic function, no matter how complicated, to be expressed as the sum of sines and/or cosines of different frequencies, each multiplied by a different coefficient.
+Functions that are not periodic, but have finite area under the curve, can be expressed as the integral of sines and/or cosines multiplied by a weighting function.

-The formulation was called the Fourier transform and the important characteristic, perhaps **the** characteristic that propelled entire industries, reshaped academic disciplines and revolutionized the field of signal processing, states:

-> A Function expressed as a Fourier transform can be reconstructed completely via an inverse transform with no loss of information.
+Consequently, a function expressed as a Fourier transform can be reconstructed by an inverse transform in the spatial domain with no loss of information.

-This means that we transform a signal from the spatial domain, work in the *Fourier domain* (now called the *frequency domain*), then return to the original domain without losing any information.
-This and the Fourier series allowed for the first time, practical processing of a range of signals of exceptional importance, from medical monitors, and scanners to modern telecommunications.

 ## Discrete Fourier Transform (DFT)

-We convert an image from the spatial domain to a spectrum in the frequency domain via the *Discrete Fourier Transformation* (DFT) {cite}`fourierAnalyticalTheoryHeat2007`.
-The DFT of an image $f(x,y)$ of size $M \times N$ is an image $F$ of the same size and is defined as:
+The discrete Fourier Transform (DFT) of an image $f(x,y)$ of size $M \times N$ is an image $F$ of the same size and is defined as:

 ```{math}
 :label: dft
 F(u,v) = \displaystyle\sum_{x=0}^{M-1}\displaystyle\sum_{y=0}^{N-1} f(x,y)e^{-j2\pi(\frac{ux}{M}+\frac{vy}{N})}
 ```

-We can convert an image back into the spatial domain using the *inverse* Discrete Fourier Transformation (IDFT), given by:
+The *inverse* Discrete Fourier Transformation (IDFT), given by:

 ```{math}
 :label: dft_inv
 f(x,y) = \frac{1}{MN}\displaystyle\sum_{u=0}^{M-1}\displaystyle\sum_{v=0}^{N-1} F(u,v)e^{+j2\pi(\frac{ux}{M}+\frac{vy}{N})}
 ```

 To get some intuition into the Fourier transform (FT) and the frequency domain representation, let’s plot a few FT images.
-In general, we plot the magnitude images and **not** the phase images :[^phase].

-[^phase] The case reports of people who have studied phase images shortly thereafter succumbing to hallucinogenics or ending up in a Tibetan monastery {cite}`IntroductionFourierTransform`  have not been corroborated.
-Still, better safe….

 ```{code-cell} ipython3
 :tags: [hide-cell, remove-output]